+A 2/3 majority of the Commission will be necessary to approve any measure other than approval of minutes.
 A minority report created by dissenting members will be welcomed and included during any formal vote.

 Public Comment

 The Commission is committed to assuring public participation and stakeholder involvement in all the Commission's activities through numerous programs that encourage public participation and public responsibility in order to achieve Maryland's public health and environmental protection goals.
 Please send an email to climate.change@maryland.gov with your comments or recommendations.